skandvarma/ros2_ws/README.md

+# ros2_ws

-in this src/realsense_ros2_publisher/src/realsense_publisher.cpp change the IP address accordingly to which you run the rs-server on.
+In `src/realsense_ros2_publisher/src/realsense_publisher.cpp`, change the IP address accordingly to where you are running the `rs-server`.

-##prerquisites##
+## Prerequisites

-rs-server should be run on the remote desktop which is connected to the same network as your host PC
+*   `rs-server` should be running on the remote desktop which is connected to the same network as your host PC.

-rs-server's SDK i.e realsense SDK compatible version is 2.53 please download and install that version of SDK
+*   `rs-server`'s SDK i.e. RealSense SDK compatible version is 2.53.
+Please download and install that version of the SDK.

-#brief description##
+## Brief Description

-What this ros2 node do is get the frames from rs-server from the same network and publish those intrinsics such as depth , aligned frames , and odometry data into ros2 topics which is accepted by the detection pipeline , RTABMAP i.e SLAM's pipeline as well as obstacle avoidance pipeline
+This ROS2 node retrieves frames from `rs-server` within the same network and publishes intrinsics such as depth, aligned frames, and odometry data into ROS2 topics.
+These topics are compatible with detection pipelines, RTABMAP (SLAM's pipeline), and obstacle avoidance pipelines.

-Remember to run this node before you the any of the pipelines
+Remember to run this node before starting any of the pipelines.

-##steps to run the package##
+## Steps to Run the Package

-run source source_this.sh after installing the ros2 package
+1. Run `source source_this.sh` after installing the ROS2 package.

-and then ./run_realsense_receiver.sh
+2. Then, run `./run_realsense_receiver.sh`.

-the shell script should be run after the remote computer's rs-server is running
+The shell script should be executed after the remote computer's `rs-server` is running.